justin-chizer/terraform-aks/README.md

  - Set up Azure Bastion to connect to the Debian VM
  - Demonstrate the Debian VM is able to reach a node in AKS
  - Infrastructure is set up using Terraform 0.12.24, azurerm provider 2.6.0, and Azure CLI 2.4.0
- - Have a DevOps Release Pipline deploy Terraform with statefiles in appropriate storage account
+ - Have GitHub Actions deploy Terraform with statefiles in appropriate backend Azure Storage Account